A Workflow for Exploratory Factor Analysis in R

 Factor Loadings and Rotations

-Factor loedings \(f_{ij}\) are defined for each variable \(i\) and factor \(j\), and represent the correlation between both.
+Factor loadings \(f_{ij}\) are defined for each variable \(i\) and factor \(j\), and represent the correlation between both.
 A high value of \(f_{ij}\) means that a large amount of variability of variable \(i\) can be explained by factor \(j\).

 Factor loadings of a model are unique up to a rotation.
 We prefer rotation methods that obtain factor loadings that allow relating one factor to each variable.
 Orthogonal rotations yield a set of uncorrelated factors.
 The most common orthogonal rotation methods are: